iomoath/ess-notifier/README.md

 # ESS Notifier

 A simple security notable scanner for Splunk ESS SIEM (Enterprise Security).
-The purpose of this tool is to send email notifications whenever a new security notable event is triggered in Splunk ESS.
+The purpose of this tool is to send email notifications whenever a new security notable event is triggered on Splunk ESS.

 This tool can be useful for Security Operations Centers (SOC), decreasing time spent on watching multiple Splunk dashboards.